ImagingLectures/Quantitative-Big-Imaging-2021/docs/index.md

 ## Target Audience

 The course is designed with both advanced undergraduate and graduate level students in mind.
-Ideally students will have some familiarity with basic manipulation and programming in languages like Python (Matlab or R are also reasonable starting points).
-Much of the material is available as visual workflows in a tool called KNIME, although these are less up to date than the Python material.
-Interested students who are worried about their skill level in this regard are encouraged to contact Anders Kaestner directly (anders.kaestner@psi.ch).
+Ideally, students will have some familiarity with basic manipulation and programming in languages like Python (Matlab or R are also reasonable starting points).
+Interested students who are worried about their skill level in this regard are encouraged to contact [Anders Kaestner](anders.kaestner@psi.ch) directly.

 - Students with very diverse academic backgrounds have done well in the course (Informatics to Art History to Agriculture).
 - Successful students typically spent a few hours a week working on the exercises to really understand the material.